What Is A Consolidated Financial Statement?

 - While producing the consolidated statements, the balance sheets of subsidiary companies should be adjusted to the current fair market value of the assets.

-Here is the example of Consolidated Financial Statements of Colgate
+Here is the example of Colgate.

 Colgate Consolidated Statements of Income